 Use technology to close the distance

 College mental health counselors often encourage students to limit their social media use to reduce feelings of self-comparison.
 It’s still a good idea to avoid obsessively checking your accounts, just as it can be useful to limit the daily amount of time you spend reading news.
-But when social distancing is the norm, technology can facilitate much-needed connection.
-Reach out to friends and family via phone, FaceTime, Duo or Skype.
+But technology can facilitate much-needed connection.
+Instead, reach out to friends and family via phone, FaceTime, Duo, Whatsapp or Skype.
 Email your neighbors to see if anyone needs help.
 Take advantage of the many workouts, concerts and virtual dance parties that are happening online.
 If there’s an upside to this time of being sequestered, it’s that the internet connects us in ways that, decades ago, we could only imagine.

 Remember what you can control